ajithrn/fs-eventbrite-widget/README.md

 ### Can I translate the plugin?

 Yes, the plugin is translation-ready.
-The text domain is `fs-eventbrite-integration`.
+The text domain is `fs-eventbrite-widget`.
 Default translatable strings:
 - Button text: "Get Tickets"
 - Error message: "Error: event_id parameter is required..."

 ## Changelog

-### 1.0.0
-- Initial release
-- Basic shortcode functionality
-- Modal and embedded widget support
-- Button customization options
-- WordPress coding standards compliance
-- Security improvements and sanitization
+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and release notes.

 ## Contributing